 Antibiotic medicines work well to treat conjunctivitis caused by bacteria.
 These are most often given in the form of eye drops.
 Viral conjunctivitis will go away on its own without antibiotics.
 Mild steroid eye drops may help ease discomfort.

 If your eyes are dry, if may help to use artificial tears in conjunction with any other drops you may be using.
 Be sure to allow about 10 minutes in between using different types of eye drops.
 Crustiness of the eyelids can be helped by applying warm compresses.
 Gently press clean cloth soaked in warm water to your closed eyes.

 - DO NOT smoke and avoid secondhand smoke, direct wind, and air conditioning.

-- Use a humidifier, such as in the winter.
+- Use a humidifier, especially in the winter.

 - Limit medicines that may dry you out and worsen your symptoms.